loserisrosie/warriorstextadventure1/README.md

-if you fail you always have another chance. you will keep goin!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! also, i know it might seem weird, but trust me, dont press enter before answering yes or no. It will give you a weirder answer thx for getting - blitziskewl/rosie
+if you fail you always have another chance. you will keep goin!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! also, i know it might seem weird, but trust me, dont press enter before answering yes or no. It will give you a weirder answer also i recommend opening this file with a normal python thing NOT A CODE EDITOR thx for getting - blitziskewl/rosie